mipmc/anki/README.md

 ![Anki Learning Cards Structure](screenshots/structure.png "Anki Learning Cards Structure")

-As you can see, the course is structured into lessons and units as the original audio course.
+The Anki cards are structured into lessons and units as the original audio course.

 I've made three types of learning cards:
 1. Listening